Q. What is the Cisco

 Q. What is the difference between a traditional data center and a cloud data center?

-A. Cloud traffic is generated as a result of cloud services—easily deployed services that are accessible through the Internet, have elastic and scalable provisioning and usage-based pricing, and can be delivered on demand.
-Cloud traffic is measured and then subtracted from total data center traffic to obtain non-cloud traffic estimates.
+A. Cloud traffic can be identified as the traffic generated from cloud servers and workloads.
+Cloud traffic is generated as a result of cloud services—easily deployed services that are accessible throughthe Internet, have elastic and scalable provisioning and usage-based pricing, and can be delivered ondemand.
+Cloud traffic is measured and then subtracted from total data center traffic to obtain noncloud traffic estimates.

 A. The cloud readiness segment of the Cisco GCI study offers regional and some country-level views of the fundamental performance factors required for broadband and mobile networks to deliver next-generation cloud services.
-The enhancements and reliability of these performance factors will support the increased adoption of business-grade and consumer-grade cloud computing.
-For instance, it is important for consumers to be able to download music and videos on the road as well as for business users to have continuous access to videoconferencing and mission-critical customer relationship management (CRM) and enterprise resource planning (ERP) systems.
-Download and upload speeds as well as latencies are vital measures to assess network capabilities of cloud readiness.
+The enhancements and reliability of these performance factors will support the increased adoption ofbusiness-grade and consumer-grade cloud computing.
+For instance, it is important for consumers to be ableto download music and videos on the road as well as for business users to have continuous access to videoconferencing and mission-critical customer relationship management (CRM) and enterprise resource planning (ERP) systems.
+Download and upload speeds as well as latencies are vital measures to assess the network capabilities of cloud readiness.

 The study has traditionally focused on average or mean download, upload, and latency characteristics.
 However, to better understand the distribution of speeds within a country, the median download speed, median upload speed, and median latency are being introduced to the study.
 In most countries median speeds are lower than mean or average speeds.
 This is due to the higher occurrence of lower speeds in the lower 50th percentile, compared to the longer tail of distribution of the higher speeds.